- What's the Red Planet's Real Name?

-- Who Was the First Prime Minister of India?
+- Who Was India's Very First Prime Minister?

-- How Many Players Are There in a Cricket Team?
+- How Many Players Get to Take the Field in a Cricket Match?

 - Who Invented the Light Bulb?